Projects per year

 Personal profile

--Dr. Eva Lau is an Associate Professor and Acting Head of the Department of Early Childhood Education at the Education University of Hong Kong.
+-Prof. Eva Lau is Professor and Acting Head of the Department of Early Childhood Education at the Education University of Hong Kong.
 She is a researcher in the field of child development and family studies, with a wide range of interests including parental involvement, parenting practices, school readiness, childhood aggression, and executive functions.
 Her research program focuses on three crucial areas: 1) the impact of parenting on child development across developmental transitions, 2) the effectiveness of parenting practices and parent-child programs in enhancing children's executive functions and school readiness, and 3) well-being and parenting during the transition to parenthood.
-She was name World's Top 2% Scientist by Stanford University in 2024 (Developmental and Child Psychology).
+She was named World's Top 2% Scientist by Stanford University in 2024 (Developmental and Child Psychology).

--Dr. Lau has published in reputable journals such as Child Development, Parenting, Early Childhood Research Quarterly, Early Education and Development, and British Educational Research Journal.
+-Prof. Lau has published in reputable journals such as Child Development, Parenting, Early Childhood Research Quarterly, Early Education and Development, and British Educational Research Journal.
 She is a member of the Society for Research in Child Development, American Psychological Association, American Educational Research Association.
 She has successfully secured four competitive research grants from the Research Grant Council to support her research endeavors.
 In addition, she has received substantial donations, totaling over 110 million Hong Kong dollars, for projects specifically related to early education and development.

 Research interests